The Pros and Cons of Fresh Apple Juice You Should Know

 A serving of apple juice Vitamin C content is usually about 0.9 milligrams.
 In comparison, orange juice has about 124 milligrams of Vitamin C per serving.

-It’s no wonder most fresh apple juices are fortified with Vitamin C and other minerals.
+It’s no wonder why most fresh apple juices are fortified with Vitamin C and other minerals.
 However, if you don’t want to take the fortified apple juice, you should supplement your diet with other whole fruits.

 In Conclusion